 Listed below are informational resources about seeking grants.

 Please note: This is general information that applies primarily to foundation and corporate giving programs (vs. Federal or State applications).
-The grant application guidelines take precedence over any information listed here.
+The grant application guidelines provided by the grant funder take precedence over any information listed here.

 Planning the project and grant proposal (including the logic model)